 Control: you notice right away this pomade is strong and will provide a solid control because of the present wax and stickiness.
 Had some hairs sticking up due to this but that’s something I also get after my hair is cut shorter.
 After combing through, no single hair did go anywhere.
 No loose hairs for it’s sticky/not dry.
 Bone crusher hair pomade controlled my waves and cowlicks well.
 No splits.
 Sides kept down well.

 Low sheen from the start and for the rest of the day.

 Meant to be a heavy strength.
 For me: a strong hold, a firm.
 I mostly need firm/heavies using water based pomades but a firm-medium does the job great using an oil based petro.
 This one is a bit too waxy for my needs but does a great job keeping everything together very well!
 No struggle with strays, waves or splits.
 My waves came through slightly.

 Tested in: rainy weather (umbrella protected), windy, temperatures around 50° F (10° C), no heavy-duty at all.
 Bone crusher provides some great endurance.
 People with thick, wavy, curly, stubborn hair: this is your pomade!

 No real need to, just a few touch ups.
 Restyling goes easy: no tug and pull because it softened up a tad.
 Hair keeps its great hold.
 No sag or flyaways afterwards, slight waviness.

-Waxy and clean.
-I put some hair tonic on damped hair and used my tangle free brush.
+Waxy.
+I put some hair tonic on damp hair and used my tangle free brush.
 Styling went really well and not that uncomfortable being so heavy in the wax/stickiness department.
 I could style in about 5 minutes which is quick for me!
 Build up improves every aspect of the styling.

 4 washes with shampoo.
 Hair felt soft afterwards.